 I am an epidemiologist and methodologist.
-I lead a Quantitative Science Program (QSP) at the Brown University Warren Alpert Medical School, serving primarily the Department of Psychiatry and Human Behavior, the Department of Neurology, and the Norman Prince Neuropsychiatric Institute.
+I lead the Quantitative Science Program (QSP) at the Brown University Warren Alpert Medical School, Department of Psychiatry and Human Behavior, the Department of Neurology, and the Norman Prince Neuropsychiatric Institute.
 My main research areas concerns the cognitive reserve hypothesis and measurement and methodology in the clinical neurosciences.
 My main office is at Butler Hospital (click here for annotated map and directions).

 I am an investigator in the area of mental health and aging, with a specific focus on the epidemiology of cognitive aging, cognitive reserve, and environmental influences on cognitive function.
 Cognitive reserve is a hypothesis proposing that personal experiences and characteristics (e.g., educational attainment) provide a buffer against the clinical effects of underlying disease.
 I am probing a possible causal role for educational attainment and other markers of brain reserve.